tobywise/DMpy/docs/simulation.rst

 The outcomes provided to the simulate method can take the form of an array with different outcomes for each subject (i.e. an array of the shape n_trials, n_subjects), or if a one-dimensional outcome array is provided this will be used for each combination of parameter values.

+Simulations can also be run using a dataframe.

 Parameter recovery
 ------------------